jwulf/camunda-cloud-message-publish/README.md

 }
 ```

-The token will be templated into this variable at runtime by Zeebe.
+The token will be templated into this variable from the Worker Variables at runtime by Zeebe.
 This makes the GitHub token available to the CAMUNDA-HTTP worker.
 The I/O mapping in the service task will cause the service worker to use this as the authorization header when it  posts the repository dispatch event to trigger the GitHub action.